-Cash and cash equivalents includes cash in hand, deposits held at call with banks, non-restricted margin accounts and other short-term investments in an active market with original maturities of three months or less and bank overdrafts.
+Cash and cash equivalents includes cash in hand, deposits held at call with banks and other short-term investments in an active market with original maturities of three months or less and bank overdrafts.
 Bank overdrafts are shown in current liabilities in the statement of financial position.

-Amounts due from and due to brokers
+Amount due from and to brokers